mindyruan/APCSFinalProject/README.md

 January 15, 2015
 - Working on placing the food on the map!
 - Made an experimental map to help visualize the spacing and placing of the food

+January 16, 2015
+- Combined our codes!
+Spawned food into the first row of the map, but haven't added to the other rows yet.
+Eating also works fine. *Food is also spawned inside the walls.
+We're going to manually remove those.